EvansPie/EPDeckView/README.md

 }
 ```

-3) Return the number of cards that you wish to add in the deck.
+2) Return the number of cards that you wish to add in the deck, as you would do with `UITableViewDataSource`.

 ```swift
 func numberOfCardsInDeckView(deckView: EPDeckView) -> Int {